Diego Velázquez, portrait of Juan de Pareja, 1650

-Colour is a very personal part of painting and using black is an even more heated debate.
-The myth of black ruining your painting has long been held by many an art teacher and is one of the first things students are keen to keep away when mixing paints.
+Colour is a very personal part of the painting, and using black is an even more heated debate.
+The myth of black ruining your painting has long been held by many art teachers and is one of the first things students are keen to keep away from when mixing paints.

 However, black can become indispensable in your work..

-Black will tone down your colours, it won’t make them muddy.
-But is does have a very high tinting strengh, so only a small amount will make a big difference.
+Black will tone down your colours; it won’t make them muddy.
+But it does have a very high tinting strength, so only a small amount will make a big difference.

-The majority of premixed tubed blacks have a blue bias to them (mixed with white to create a ‘tint’ they will go towards blue) so they will go towards blue rather than brown.
-Due to this colour bias black will effect the primary colours in different ways, most noticeably with yellow.
+The majority of premixed tubed blacks have a blue bias to them (mixed with white to create a ‘tint’.
+They will go towards blue), so they will go towards blue rather than brown.
+Due to this colour bias, black will affect the primary colours in different ways, most noticeably yellow.